oar-team/batsky-go/README.md

 ### Requester inner mechanics
 `requester.go` is composed of two main functions :
+* `RequestTime` sends the requests to the main loop.
+There are multiple instances of these at a time.
+Calls to `RequestTime` are unpredictable, and untracable (to the best of our knowledge).
 * The main loop `run` handles all requests, forwards them to Batkube and sends over the current simulation time to all callers of `RequestTime`.
-There can only be one running at a time.
-* `RequestTime` sends the requests to the main loop.
-There are multiple instances of these at a time, and calls to `RequestTime` are unpredictable.

 Here is the main loop pseudo-algorithm :
 ![main loop](imgs/alg-req-loop.png)